 Dr. Cimpian's research focuses on the use and development of novel and rigorous methods to study equity and policy, particularly concerning language minorities, women, and sexual minorities.
 One line of his research examines how policies - particularly, reclassification policies - can be amended to improve long-term outcomes for English learners.
 A second line of research examines the relationships among gender, achievement, and college majors, and the roles of individual and societal factors in gender gaps.
-Other research aims to identify and isolate the biasing effects of mischievous responders (i.e., respondents who willfully exaggerate their responses) in research and policymaking about LGBTQ youth and beyond.
+A third line of his research aims to identify and isolate the biasing effects of invalid data, such as mischievous responders (i.e., respondents who willfully exaggerate their responses), in research and policymaking about LGBTQ youth and beyond.

 His work has been funded by the Spencer Foundation, the AERA Grants Board, the National Science Foundation, the National Institutes of Health, and the Institute of Education Sciences.
-His research has been published in some of the top journals in education, psychology, health, and policy, and has been featured by numerous media outlets, including the New York Times, USA Today, and NPR.
+His research has been published in some of the top journals in education, psychology, health, and policy, and has been featured by numerous media and policy outlets, including the New York Times, the Washington Post, NPR, and Brookings.
 He is currently an Editor of the journal Educational Evaluation and Policy Analysis, and he currently serves on the editorial boards of several journals in education and psychology.